The Big Turkiye Bucket List – Top 5 Things you MUST do in Turkiye!

 Dolmus

 For shorter (and cheaper) journeys, do what the locals do and hop in a dolmus.
 These are minivans that leave when they are full.
-They normally pick up from specific places and your accommodation can tell you where that is.
+They normally pick you up from specific places and your accommodation can tell you where that is.
 In Türkiye we did not have any issues with haggling for dolmus, they always told us the correct price.

 Self Driving